krishna-waidande/krishna-waidande.github.io/README.md

 > Not efficient for larger file size.

 ## Second Approach

-My second approach was using 2 file pointers. **One file pointer at starting of file and another file pointer at end of the file and by swapping the first character with last. & again reading next character and reading second last character and swapping them with each other**.in this way also we can solve the problem . for smaller size files program was running in no time. again for larger file size. this was taking hours to execute.
+My second approach was using 2 file pointers. **One file pointer at starting of file and another file pointer at end of the file and by swapping the first character with last. & again reading next character and reading second last character and swapping them with each other**.in this way also we can solve the problem . for smaller size files program was running in less time. but when i tested for larger file size.
+This was taking hours to execute.

 > ### Logic : Swapping between starting and ending characters.